What is Yam Protocol? (YAM)

 YAM may be of interest if you believe in participating in an experimental approach to operating a stablecoin that could become widely used.

-You may also want to hold YAM if you wish to vote on proposals that could impact the future of the software.
+You may also want to hold YAM if you wish to vote on proposals that could impact the future of the protocol.

 Lastly, YAM is useful if you wish to diversify your portfolio of stablecoins.
 A wide variety of stablecoins exist on the market, many with different mechanisms to maintain their prices.